Lucis creator optime: Musical settings

 Lucis Creator Optime appears in several modern hymnals.
 In the Church of England an adapted version of Caswall's translation by J. Chandler was included in William Henry Monk's 1861 hymnbook, Hymns Ancient and Modern.

 In 1906 Percy Dearmer published an adapted text based on Neale's translation in The English Hymnal, and the hymn was retained in the successor volume, The New English Hymnal (1986).

 The hymn metre 8.8.8.8 may be sung to the original plainchant melody, or to the hymn tune Lucis Creator, a traditional 16th-century melody originating from Angers.
 The hymn has also been set to a tune named Bromley, composed by Jeremiah Clarke around 1700.
 The manuscript for Clarke's tune was later discovered in the Foundling Hospital in London.

 A number of choral settings of the hymn have been written by notable composers, including settings by Tomás Luis de Victoria, Giovanni Pierluigi da Palestrina, and a setting by Knut Nystedt for soloists, chorus and orchestra.
-Marcel Dupré composed an organ piece based on the plainchant.
+Marcel Dupré and Jehan Alain composed organ pieces based on the plainchant.